xaralis/pirati-ui/README.md

 The build command compiles the styleguide CSS and the Patternlab output but it doesn't create a server for the styleguide website.
 To build, run:

 ```
-yarn run build
+npm run build
 ```

 ## Configuring Tailwind

 Tailwind CSS comes with default configuration that sets up things like scales for typography, spacing and colours but these defaults and additional configuration can be made by editing the `tailwind.config.js` file in the project root.

 > **Note**: if changes to configuration or custom components aren't appearing you may need to rebuild/restart Patternlab.
-Use `control + c` to stop Gulp and `yarn develop` to rebuild and start the dev server for Patternlab.
+Use `control + c` to stop Gulp and `npm run develop` to rebuild and start the dev server for Patternlab.

 Find out more at the [Tailwind website](https://tailwindcss.com/docs/configuration).